noaa-gml/rtorf/README.md

 [NOAA Obspack](https://gml.noaa.gov/ccgg/obspack/) is a collection of green house gases observations

-`rtorf` only depends on `data.table`, which is basically parallel C, so it can be installed in any machine.
+`rtorf` only depends on `data.table` and `ncdf4`, which is basically parallel C, so it can be installed in any machine.

-## installation
+## Installation

 ``` r
 remotes::install_github("noaa-gml/rtorf")